nikhil-robinson/Facial-Expression-Detection/README.md

 # Note

-Make sure your wecam is in use and can be asseced by the program
+Make sure your wecam is not in use and can be access by the program